Marriott: Hackers accessed more than 5 million passport numbers during November’s massive data breach

 The compromised passport numbers represent a fraction of the total data stolen by hackers, according to the company’s latest figures.

-As Hamza Shaban reported in November, the hackers — who gained access to Marriott records on Nov.
-19 — were able to access names, addresses, phone numbers, email addresses, as well as loyalty program account information, dates of birth, gender and reservation information.
+As Hamza Shaban reported in November, the hackers — who gained access to Marriott records Nov.
+19 — were able to access names, addresses, phone numbers and email addresses, as well as loyalty program account information, dates of birth, gender and reservation information.

 “Marriott now believes that approximately 8.6 million encrypted payment cards were involved in the incident,” the company statement said Friday, adding that 354,000 of those cards were unexpired as of September.